gradle/gradle/design-docs/dependency-management.md

 1. Change the `RenderableDependency` hierarchy to use the component id and publishedAs id.
 2. Update the the dependency report tests as appropriate.

-The HTML report should change in a similar way.
+The HTML dependency report should change in a similar way.

 ### Open issues